 NORTHERN BALI – THE BEST HOTELS

-The 8 Best Places to Stay in Northern Bali
+The 7 Best Places to Stay in Northern Bali

-Spacious resort with traditional design and lush tropical setting.
-With extensive beach frontage, and a stunning mountain backdrop, this resort boasts one of the most expansive grounds on Bali.
-The one- and two-bedroomed villas, each with a private pool, open-air kitchen/lounge/dining area and charming gardens, are not totally secluded or entirely private, but the Balinese-style design and modern furnishings are impossible to fault.
-The ‘suites’ are more secluded in a two-storey block, and feature a kitchenette.
-The beach is typically grey, but immaculately maintained, and the vast gardens are dotted with Balinese-style statues and fountains.
-The massive pools are framed by palms and face the enchanting coastline.
-The resort is located 300m from the main road, with a limited selection of cafés and shops nearby.
+With an extensive beachfront and a stunning mountain backdrop, this resort boasts one of the most expansive grounds on Bali.
+The one- and two-bedroom villas, each with a private pool, open-air kitchen, lounge, dining area, and charming gardens, are somewhat private.
+Still, the Balinese-style design and modern furnishings are impossible to fault.
+The suites are more secluded in a two-story block and feature a kitchenette.
+The beach is typically grey but immaculately maintained, and the vast gardens are peppered with Balinese-style statues and fountains.
+The massive pools are framed by palms and face the coastline.
+The resort is 300 meters from the main road, with a limited selection of cafés and shops nearby.

 2. The Lovina

-Luxury, tranquillity and convenience, and ideal for families.
-This resort is set in a massive block facing the sea and 300m from the main road, with its relentless traffic.
-The suites open out to the main pool but are a bit dark inside, while the secluded villas feature a massive kitchen/dining/lounge area, sizeable private pool and sea views.
-The palm-choked gardens are spacious and the two beachfront pools are very enticing.
-It caters particularly well for families, with a range of activities offered free to guests, such as yoga and dance lessons.
-The Lovina is only a 10-minute stroll along the road or beach (or on a free shuttle bus) from Kalibukbuk, with the region’s best selection of shops and cafés.
+This resort sits in a massive block facing the sea and 300 meters from the main road.
+The suites open out to the main pool but are a bit dark inside, while the secluded villas feature a massive kitchen, dining, and lounge area, a sizable private pool, and sea views.
+The palm-choked gardens are spacious, and the two beachfront pools are very enticing.
+It caters particularly well to families, offering free activities to guests, such as yoga and dance lessons.
+The Lovina is a 10-minute stroll along the road or beach (or on a free shuttle bus) from Kalibukbuk, with the region’s best selection of shops and cafés.

-First built in 1953 but extensively renovated and extended since, it still retains some genuine charm.
-The rooms are distant from the constant traffic and many face the sea, while the gardens are delightful and the decent-sized pool would never feel crowded with guests.
-The ’standard rooms’ only offer fans, but the more comfortable and secluded ‘cottages’ feature air-con, traditional rattan furniture and appealing balconies.
-The family-sized bungalows are bright, surprisingly spacious and particularly good value.
-The beach is typically grey, but unusually clean, shady and picturesque with swaying palms.
-The hotel is only 200m from Lovina’s best selection of shops and cafés in Kalibukbuk.
+First built in 1953 but extensively renovated and expanded since, and still retains some genuine charm.
+The rooms are distant from the traffic, and many face the sea.
+While the gardens are delightful, and the decent-sized pool would never feel crowded with guests.
+The standard rooms only offer fans, but the more comfortable and secluded cottages feature air conditioning, traditional rattan furniture, and balconies.
+The family-sized bungalows are bright, spacious, and an excellent value.
+The beach is typically grey but unusually clean, shady, and picturesque, with swaying palms.
+The hotel is only 200 meters from Lovina’s best selection of shops and cafés in Kalibukbuk.

 Stone paths flanked by palms and bougainvillea meander through gardens so extensive that even staff can get disoriented.
-The villas are semi-detached but secluded, and feature a private pool, but none of the accommodation offers real sea views.
-The ‘deluxe’ rooms are spacious, with an open-air bathroom, tasteful Balinese décor and largish balcony overlooking the alluring gardens.
-The three main pools are so enticing that guests ignore the typically grey and gritty beach, which is also surprisingly scruffy.
+The villas are semi-detached but secluded and feature a private pool, but none of the accommodations offers real sea views.
+The deluxe rooms are spacious, with an open-air bathroom, tasteful Balinese decor, and a large balcony overlooking the gardens.
+The three main pools are so enticing that guests ignore the typically grey and gritty beach.
 The resort is located along the busy road, with its modest selection of shops and cafés, but well sheltered from traffic noise.

 Probably the nicest of its kind in Kalibukbuk (which has the best selection of shops and cafés in Lovina), these villas are located along a quiet country lane used more by cows than tourists.
-Each of the three sparkling-new villas is bright and airy, and offer absolute privacy and seclusion behind high walls.
-They feature a gorgeous open-air (but undercover) lounge/kitchen/dining area and two separate bedrooms, both overlooking a private pool large enough for five people.
+Each of the three sparkling-new villas is bright and airy and offers absolute privacy and seclusion behind high walls.
+They feature a gorgeous open-air (but undercover) living, kitchen, and dining area and two separate bedrooms, both overlooking a private pool large enough for five people.
 Little touches, like a modest library in the lobby and umbrellas for guests, are part of the personal service often not found in large resorts.

-These one- and two-bedroom villas are cosy and secluded behind rather stark grey walls.
-Each features a private pool, while many also face the sea, and the décor is fashionable and tasteful.
-The gardens and beach can be noisy from the incessant traffic but the villas are sheltered from the noise.
+These one- and two-bedroom villas are cozy and secluded behind rather stark grey walls.
+Each features a private pool, while many also face the sea, and the decor is fashionable and tasteful.
+The gardens and beach can be noisy from the traffic, but the villas are sheltered from the noise.
 Although the sand is typically grey and gritty, the views, especially from the café facing the sea and main pool, are superb.
 Lilin is located where the main road almost touches the sea.
-It is barely 700m along the road or beach from Lovina’s best range of shops and cafés at Kalibukbuk, and a short stroll to the classy Spice Beach Club.
+It is barely 700 meters along the road or beach from Lovina’s best range of shops and cafés at Kalibukbuk and a short stroll to the classy Spice Beach Club.

-One in a chain of luxury resorts across the island and sort of designed like a Balinese village, so none of the accommodation faces the sea.
-The Deluxe Cottages look over genuine rice-fields or dense foliage, which offers some limited privacy.
-They are attractively designed with Balinese-style carved doors, thatched roof and tiled balcony, but a little dark inside.
-The Superior Rooms are designed like an old-fashioned homestay, with rooms facing a shared but partitioned veranda, but are still appealing inside.
+One in a chain of luxury resorts across the island and designed like a Balinese village, but none of the accommodations face the sea.
+The Deluxe Cottages look over open rice fields or dense foliage, offering limited privacy.
+They are attractively designed with Balinese-style carved doors, a thatched roof, and tiled balcony, but a little dark inside.
+The Superior Rooms are designed like an old-fashioned homestay, with rooms facing a shared but partitioned veranda.
 The beach is typically grey, but the seaside pool is sizable and inviting.
-The resort is 150m from the main road, with its relentless traffic, and within a 10-minute stroll of Lovina’s best selection of shops and cafés at Kalibukbuk.
+The resort is 150 meters from the main road, with its traffic, and within a 10-minute stroll of Lovina’s best selection of shops and cafés at Kalibukbuk.

 Bali Hotels with Private Swimming Pools and Plunge Pools